jasonaaronwilson/c-armyknife-lib/README.md

-More interesting is the whole way [header file extraction](https://github.com/jasonaaronwilson/c-single-source-file) is kind of working out not only on how to structure this library but also for a static binary target though there are hitches.
+More interesting is the whole way [header file extraction](https://github.com/jasonaaronwilson/c-single-source-file) is kind of working out not only on how to structure this library but also for a static binary target though there are hitches with debuggers (stuff compiles fine).

 ## Test Infrastructure